mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 Like most picker components available, the MUI Date and Time Pickers require a third-party library to format, parse, and mutate dates.

-MUI Date and Time Pickers lets you choose which library **you** want to use for the date manipulation.
+MUI's components let you choose which library you prefer for this purpose.
-This lets you pick the library you already use in your application, without adding an extra one in your bundle.
+This gives you the flexibility to implement any date library you may already be using in your application, without adding an extra one to your bundle.

-To achieve this—both `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` exports a set of **adapters** which expose the date manipulation libraries under a unified api.
+To achieve this, both `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` export a set of **adapters** that expose the date manipulation libraries under a unified API.

 ### Choosing a date library